-CURE's investigator-initiated grant programs seeks to push the envelope and accelerate promising research leading to disease-modifying breakthroughs for people living with epilepsy.
-CURE prioritizes highly innovative, risky, paradigm-shifting projects that address CURE's mission to cure epilepsy, affirming our core belief that the only acceptable final goal is "no seizures, no side-effects."
+CURE Epilepsy's investigator-initiated grant programs seek to push the envelope and accelerate promising research leading to disease-modifying breakthroughs for people living with epilepsy.
+We prioritize highly innovative, risky, paradigm-shifting projects that address our mission to cure epilepsy, affirming our core belief that the only acceptable final goal is "no seizures, no side effects."

-CURE: Our mission is to cure epilepsy, by promoting and funding patient-focused research.
+CURE Epilepsy: Our mission is to cure epilepsy, by promoting and funding patient-focused research.